 - (a) At www.pacer.gov, apply for pro hac vice electronic filing privileges; and - (b) on the S.D.N.Y.
-ECF system, electronically file a Motion to Appear Pro Hac Vice in the appropriate case, and pay the required fee.
+ECF system, electronically file a Motion to Appear Pro Hac Vice in the appropriate case and pay the required fee.
+A sponsoring attorney is not required.